 Things To Pack in a Diaper Bag – Minimalist Style

-When my sister had her first baby, I watched with dread as she brought her boppy, bouncer and two overflowing bags of baby things when she came to visit.
+When my sister had her first baby, I watched with dread as she brought her boppy, bouncer and two overflowing bags of baby things when she came to visit for a day.
 You see, I didn’t have kids yet, and I was wondering if one day this would be my life – toting around ALL.
 THE.
 THINGS. just to survive.

-Well, I have come to learn that I don’t have to have all the things everywhere I go, and how to pack minimally to keep outings simple.
+Well, I have come to learn that I don’t have to have all the things everywhere I go, and how to pack a minimalist mom diaper bag to keep outings simple.
 Well, at least as simple as they can be with a newborn.

-So, if you are wondering what you actually NEED, keep reading to find out what things to pack in a diaper bag.
+So, if you are wondering what you NEED in a diaper bag, keep reading to find out what the ABSOLUTE diaper bag essentials are!

-You might be wondering if a diaper bag is necessary at all.
-Why not just keep the baby essentials in your purse?
+You might be wondering, “Do I need a diaper bag?
+Why not just keep the baby essentials in my purse?”

-It is possible, but speaking from experience, it is much easier to have a diaper bag.
+It is possible to do that, but speaking from experience, it is much easier to have a diaper bag.
 A diaper bag is made to be more sturdy than a purse and has more compartments so that you can find the items that you need quickly.